WarrenWeckesser/numpngw/README.md

 This is prototype-quality software.
 The documentation is sparse, and the API will likely change.

-Plots are generated with matplotlib (http://matplotlib.org/).
-To use the package, numpy, scipy and matplotlib must be installed.

 This software is released under the BSD 2-clause license.

 Example 1